 The SheBelieves Cup adds a showcase event to the campaign, which will continue to spread its positive message and brings together the world’s most elite female soccer players to compete in the U.S., providing a stage to shine the spotlight on positive female role models (athletes and non-athletes alike) and showcase their accomplishments both on the field and in culture at large.

-As usual for this tournament, all six games promise to be highly entertaining and competitive match-ups.
-The 2018 SheBelieves Cup kicks off with England opening against France on Thursday, March 1 at MAPFRE Stadium (4 p.m.
-ET), followed by the USA against Germany (7 p.m.
-ET on ESPN2) in a battle of the defending World Cup and Olympic champions.
-All the teams will then travel to New Jersey and Red Bull Arena where the USA will play the first match of the day on Sunday, March 4, taking on France (12 p.m.
-ET on ESPN2) followed by Germany vs. England (3 p.m.
-ET).
-The tournament will finish on Wednesday, March 7, at Orlando City Stadium as France takes on Germany (4 p.m.
-ET) followed by the tournament finale featuring the USA’s first visit to the home of the NWSL’s Orlando Pride to take on England (7 p.m.
-ET on ESPNews).
+All six games promise to be highly entertaining and competitive match-ups.
+The 2019 SheBelieves Cup kicks off with Brazil opening against England on Wednesday, February 27 at Talen Energy Stadium in Chester, Pennsylvania (4:00 pm ET), followed by the USA against Japan (7 p.m.
+ET on FS1) in a rematch of the 2015 FIFA Women’s World Cup Final.
+All the teams will then travel to Nissan Stadium in Nashville where Brazil faces Japan (1:00 pm ET) and USA will play England on Saturday, March 2, (4:30 p.m.
+ET on FOX).
+The tournament will finish on Tuesday, March 5, at Raymond James Stadium in Tampa, Florida as England takes on Japan (5:15 pm ET) followed by the tournament finale featuring USA versus Brazil (8 p.m.
+ET on FS1).

 The winner of the tournament will be based on total points (three for a win, one for a tie), with the first tie-breaker being overall goal difference, followed by most total tournament goals scored, then head-to-head result and lastly, FIFA Ranking if necessary.